duncachunk1/ECSE-4320/HW4/README.md

-# Matrix Multiplication - Project 2
+# Dictionary Compression - Project 4

-The objective of this assignment was to utilize the cpu cache loading scheme to preform matrix multiplication minimizing cache misses.
+The objective of this assignment was to utilize our knowlege of data compression and data storage structures to create a program that could take in a column of text and create an encoded hashtable that can be searched using either whole or partial search terms

 ## Installation and Environment